christophercliff/sausage/README.md

-LazyPages
+Sausages
 ===========

 A contextual pagination jQuery plugin for infinite scrolling pages.
 Early days--pretty rough at the moment.
 Check the demo!

-The goal is to contextualize the infinite scrolling experience, rather than let the user scroll into a bottomless pit.
-The user receives instant feedback when pages are added and easily navigates to previously viewed pages.
+The goal of this project is to contextualize the infinite scrolling experience.
+Rather than have the user scroll into a bottomless pit, provide instant feedback when pages are added and allow for navigation to previously viewed pages.

 A Picture!
 --------------